-\subsection{Inspecting the \cii\ and \oiii\ Images and Spectra}
+\subsection{Inspecting the \cii\ and \oiii\ images and spectra}

-We search for the \cii\ (and \oiii) emission line from HD1, with the aim of securely confirming its spectroscopic redshift.
-Thus, we create aperture integrated spectra around the spatial location of HD1, focusing on the spectral range where the \cii\ and \oiii\ emission lines are expected, given the redshift proposed by \citet{2022ApJ...929....1H}.
+We searched for the \cii\ (and \oiii) emission line from HD1, with the aim of securely confirming its spectroscopic redshift.
+Thus, we created aperture integrated spectra around the spatial location of HD1, focusing on the spectral range where the \cii\ and \oiii\ emission lines are expected, given the redshift proposed by \citet{2022ApJ...929....1H}.
 If HD1 is indeed at $z=13.27$, the \cii\ emission line should be located at a frequency of 133.18 GHz.
-In the top panel of Figure~\ref{fig:spectra}, we present the integrated spectrum of HD1 around this frequency within apertures of $2\farcs 8$ and $3\farcs 5$ diameter (corresponding to approximately the beam size and 1.25 times the beam size).
+In the top panel of Fig.~\ref{fig:spectra}, we present the integrated spectrum of HD1 around this frequency within apertures of $2\farcs 8$ and $3\farcs 5$ diameter (corresponding to approximately the beam size and 1.25 times the beam size).
 No emission line is visible around 133.18 GHz for either aperture, indicating that the \cii\ emission line is not detected at the expected frequency and location.
-However, there does appear to be a tentative feature, centred at a frequency of $\sim 133.27$ GHz, particularly for the larger aperture.
-We refer to this as the ``tentative \cii\ feature'' in the remainder of the text and describe it again later in this section.
+However, there does appear to be a tentative feature centred at a frequency of $\sim 133.27$ GHz (indicated by the grey shading in Fig.~\ref{fig:spectra}), particularly for the larger aperture.
+We refer to this as the `tentative \cii\ feature' in the remainder of the text and describe it again later in this section.

-In the bottom panel of Figure~\ref{fig:spectra} we aim to reproduce the \oiii\ detection reported in \citet{2022ApJ...929....1H}, by presenting the integrated spectrum calculated within multiple apertures around the location of HD1.
-We adopt apertures of $0\farcs5$ and $1\farcs$ around HD1, corresponding to about twice the size of the beam of the data and an aperture identical to the one adopted in \citet{2022ApJ...929....1H}, respectively.
-We reproduce the feature at $\sim237.8$ GHz when adopting an aperture of $1\farcs$ (i.e. approximately six consecutive channels with a positive flux, though most of them with SNR $<$ 1).
-When adopting the $0\farcs5$ aperture, this feature is less pronounced.
+In the bottom panel of Fig.~\ref{fig:spectra}, we aim to reproduce the \oiii\ detection reported in \citet{2022ApJ...929....1H}, by presenting the integrated spectrum calculated within multiple apertures around the location of HD1.
+We adopted apertures of $0\farcs5$ and $1\farcs$ around HD1, corresponding to about twice the beam size of the data and an aperture identical to the one adopted in \citet{2022ApJ...929....1H}, respectively.
+We reproduced the feature at $\sim237.8$ GHz when adopting an aperture of 1 arcsec (i.e. approximately six consecutive channels with a positive flux, though most of them with S/N $< 1$).
+However, we found that this feature was less pronounced when we adopted the $0\farcs5$ aperture.